h5qzvwxsx5-boop/dspy-code/docs/reference/commands.md

 ### `/optimize` - Optimize with GEPA

-Optimize a DSPy program using the Genetic Prompt Evolution Algorithm.
+Optimize a DSPy program using GEPA (Genetic Pareto).

 **Usage:**
 ```